Patrick Desmond Callaghan: Career in Pakistan

-1971 War

-In 1971, Air Commodore Callaghan was the PAF Chief Inspector, in charge of the verification of Pakistani claims of enemy aircraft kills.
-Working closely with him was the then United States air attache/adviser to the PAF, USAF Brigadier General Charles "Chuck" Yeager (the first man to break the sound barrier).
+In 1971, during the Bangladesh Liberation War, Air Commodore Callaghan was the PAF Chief Inspector in West Pakistan. in charge of the verification of Pakistani claims of enemy aircraft kills.
+Working closely with him and assisting his team was the then-United States air attache/adviser to the PAF, USAF Brigadier General Charles "Chuck" Yeager (the first man to break the sound barrier).

+Callaghan was noted for his hardwork and dedication during this time.
+In the prelude to the Indo-Pakistani war of 1971, Callaghan was promoted to the rank of Air Vice Marshal and appointed as the Deputy Chief of Air Staff of the Pakistan Air Force.

+During the Indo-Pakistani War of 1971, he was deployed to East Pakistan, where he served as the Chief of Staff of the Eastern Air Force Command.
+In this capacity, he oversaw air operations in the region.
+Notably, on 16 December 1971, Air Vice Marshal Callaghan was present at the Ramna Race Course in Dhaka and was one of the signatories of the Pakistani Instrument of Surrender.

-After retiring from the PAF, Air Commodore Callaghan headed the Air Safety Branch of the Department of Civil Aviation and his internationally recognized expertise in investigating and solving the causes of air crashes led to his call out by a number of Arab countries to help them solve a number of crashes in their countries.
+After his repatriation to Pakistan, Callaghan retired from the PAF in 1976, Air Commodore Callaghan headed the Air Safety Branch of the Department of Civil Aviation and his internationally recognized expertise in investigating and solving the causes of air crashes led to his call out by a number of Arab countries to help them solve a number of crashes in their countries.

 Callaghan died in April 1992 at the age of 65.